aabbtree77/hw-260-attiny45-dht22/README.md

 A sample code is provided with ATtiny45 microcontroller which measures temperature and humidity values with DHT22 (PB3, [DHT22-GPL3] code) and activates the output PB1 based on a certain range of values.
 The code is barely 700 bytes, so ATtiny25 is sufficient for such applications.

+The folder "generator-attiny85" includes a certain interrupt-driven water pump generator code.
+It shows how to program input buttons with their press-down or press-up states continuously adjusting a desired input value.

 # References

 - [DHT22-GPL3]